Say No to Fear and say Yes to Transforming your Fear into the Fuel to success.

 I have made for myself a room in my brain with different doors, and when I need space to think I go there and take everyone who is in my mind chatter and lock them out.

-I have a beautiful sofa with a stunning few to the ocean.
+I have a beautiful sofa with a stunning view of the ocean.
 I have learned this method from Jeffrey Allen.

 You have to understand that fear happens in the emotional part of the brain, in the prefrontal cortex it is an instinct and natural.